 - Replication factor is ‘3’.
 That means each row has ‘3’ replica

 - Replicas placed based on the strategy you have given during creation of Keyspace

 - Define key ranges for all nodes.
 Based on user request, if the key range falls, then that particular node-replica responds to the user.
 Placement of replica strategy you need to define while creating Keyspace.

 - Each row has one Column family.
 Multiple column families you can create per Keyspace.

 More on Hadoop

-- Hadoop Sqoop vs Flume Vs Storm to process data
+- Sqoop vs Flume vs Storm Top hadoop data processing tools

 - 4 top databases to store variety big data